rubrikinc/welcome-to-rubrik-build/maintainers/guide/help-wanted.md

 - **Low Barrier to Entry**

-  It should be tractable for new contributors.
+  It should be manageable for new contributors.
 Documentation on how that type of change should be made should already exist.

 - **Clear Task**